 The ripe cocoa beans are harvested and transported to the area where they will be bursted.
 Then, the beans are cutted in half to separate the inside (containing mucilage and cocoa beans) and the shell.

 FERMENTATION AND DRYING:

-The beans are then sun-dried on large wooden trays that are kept under the sheds during the night and rainy periods to avoid moisture.
+The beans are then sun-dried on large wooden trays.
+Those are kept under sheds during the night and rainy periods to avoid moisture.